BusraSarikaya1/Classification-of-Red-Wine-Quality/README.md

 # Classification of Red Wine Quality

 This project aims to apply data analysis, data visualization and machine learning algorithms to determine the quality of red wines.
-The main goals of our project are:

 - Source: https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009